trustline-inc/probity/README.md

 ## Initialization

-### Collateral Types

-You can use the `initialize` script to initialize a new collateral type.
+You can use the `initialize` script to initialize the system with a new collateral type.

 ```
 TOKEN=SGB \
 FLARE_DIR=~/Desktop/flare \
 yarn run initProbity
 ```

+## Utility Scripts

+Use `yarn run rateUpdater` to call `Teller.updateAccumulators()` every 5 seconds.

 ## Contract Addresses